Utah Administrative Code

 A. A previously licensed educator with an expired license may renew an expired license upon satisfaction of the following:

-(1) Completion of criminal background check including review of any criminal offenses and approval by the Utah Professional Practices Advisory Commission;
+(1) Completion of criminal background check including review of any criminal offenses and clearance by the Utah Professional Practices Advisory Commission;

 (2) Employment by an LEA;